5.27.13 SWOD

 Motivation

 • Any time you think are strong or big, think again.
 You’re human, therefore you’re not a titan, therefore you aren’t.
-That’s Prometheus below (clearly swole as a bus).
+That’s Prometheus below.

 4.8.13 SWOD